Looking for information an African plains game hunting safari? Read on to learn all about our African plains game hunting safaris.

 Below are the different species that we offer on African plains game hunting safaris.

-Hunting Areas: Gauteng Province
+Hunting Areas: Mpumalanga Province

-Black Wildebeest are very plentiful in grasslands of the highveld on our hunting area in Gauteng Province and we routinely take some excellent Black Wildebeest trophies each year.
+Black Wildebeest are very plentiful in grasslands of the highveld on our hunting area in Mpumalanga Province and we routinely take some excellent Black Wildebeest trophies each year.
 Though they are slightly smaller than their cousin, the Blue Wildebeest, they are still very tough and can be quite difficult to bring down.

 Also known as “the poor man’s buffalo”, Blue Wildebeest are one of the toughest species of plains game.
 They are also extremely popular among hunters and are a cornerstone of any African plains game hunting safari.